agascoig/MinimalFFT.jl/README.md

 This is an implementation of the AbstractFFTs.jl interface in Julia, with some formal prime-factor indexing proofs in Lean.
 This package easily allows for fixed-point and symbolic FFTs or different precision.
 The results show just how good FFTW is, especially with small block sizes.
+None of this package is currently hard coded in assembly language.

 I am using AbstractFFTS.jl commit d64a878f3bda8b883a33f7bb05518ee8d8dfc707 Dec 14 2024.